iron-software/IronZip.Examples/examples/add-files-to-tar/README.md

 ***Based on <https://ironsoftware.com/examples/add-files-to-tar/>***

+Here's a paraphrased version of the article, with hyperlinks and images resolving to `ironsoftware.com`:

+---

-The following example illustrates how to manipulate an existing TAR archive and generate a new TAR file using IronZip.
+The following code snippet shows how to access an existing TAR archive and export it to a new TAR file using IronZip.

-IronZip provides the functionality to edit TAR files, which is highly beneficial for archive management within C# projects.
-Begin by using the `FromFile` method to gain access to the archive you want to edit.
+IronZip is equipped with functionality that allows for altering existing TAR files, which proves extremely useful for managing archives in C# applications.
+Begin with the `FromFile` method to gain access to the archive you intend to alter.

-After accessing the archive, the `Add` method allows you to insert new files into the archive.
-This functionality is crucial for efficiently updating and enlarging your zip archives to accommodate the changing requirements of your projects.
+After opening the archive, take advantage of the `Add` method to include additional files into the archive.
+This capability greatly eases the task of expanding and updating your zip archives, accommodating the changing requirements of your projects seamlessly.

-To conclude, apply the `SaveAs` method to create the new modified TAR file.
+To finalize, employ the `SaveAs` method to output the modified TAR file.